-And if you consider what a conscience does, you’ll realize that description is apt.
-A functioning conscience pats you on the back when you’ve done something good.
-It scolds you when you’ve done something bad.
-And as it turns out… that’s a nearly perfect description of the role that REP has played in the Republican Party, starting a quarter of a century ago.
+Back then, we Republicans for Environmental Protection also informally called ourselves “the environmental conscience of the GOP.”
+And if you consider what a conscience does, you’ll realize how apt that description was.
+A functioning conscience cheers you on when you’ve done something good and scolds you when you’ve done something bad.
+In hindsight, that’s a perfect description of the role that REP played in the Republican Party.

 Sadly, the Republican Party as we knew it no longer exists, and neither does the REP organization.

 Please check out The Green Elephant Coalition‘s excellent page “These Republicans Protected America” for an in-depth look at that old-style, truly conservative Republican Party.

 We invite you also to visit our own page “When the GOP was Green” for a slightly different way of interpreting the same subject.

 Our version of the GOP was killed over time, starting in the 1990s with the ravages of a “Contract With America.”
 It was further degraded by a so-called “Tea Party” funded not by grassroots activists but by rich, powerful, and anti-environmental special interests.
 And in recent years it was destroyed by a shallow TV personality.
 The Republican Party is now a cult where good policies and responsible governance no longer matter.
 The only thing that counts is loyalty to “the leader.”

 Today, the sad remnants of our once-proud Republican Party ignore the idea of conservation and environmental protection, which were traditional hallmarks of the true conservatives who made up the Republican Party for well over a hundred years.